ky28059/floats-2022/README.md

 # floats-2022
-All the code for the 2022 Junior float.
+All the code for the 2022 Senior float.

 This year's electrical components include the opening and closing hatch, the fog machine, the radio, the monitor, and the LED lights.
 Mechanically, these systems are connected like so: